 First, I wish we would stop calling it “social selling.”
 Huge misnomer.
 Has selling not always been social (in the sense that it occurs between people… not that it’s like attending a concert with friends or a family reunion)?
 To Bryan Kramer’s point, is it not H2H or human-to-human?
 Of course it is.
 Now, however, we have the opportunity to research, learn, connect, build awareness and interest, and forge relationships – all through social media and other online and digital resources – as part of (or before) the selling process begins.
 I’m not the only one who’s called out the misnomer, by the way.
 See the responses to Craig Rosenberg’s (TOPO) question on an older post, “What is social selling?”
-Some pretty interesting comments in that mix.
+There are some pretty interesting comments on that post.

 My Advice for Selling Through Digital Channels

 Is Digital Selling Right For You?
 And how much?

 The people who are doing much of the shouting don’t seem to ask this question often, but it’s key.
 I was really pleased to see Greg Alexander, formerly of Sales Benchmark Index, weigh in a few years ago (2014) with this post about the applicability of social selling by industry or vertical.
 While more and more business people participate in social media today than ever before, it’s still not adopted by all.
 Many C-suite leaders, who are often the target audience for B2B sellers, do not actively participate, so I still find Greg’s advice applicable today.
 The first two sentences lay it out clearly:

 “The potential impact of Social Selling varies greatly by industry.
 Social Selling will be highly disruptive to some industries.
 Not so much to others.”